 I know the feeling.

-It sounds almost comical but it has real implications:
+The absurdity is almost comical, but it has serious implications:

-I didn’t want it to be another one of those courses that you just buy.
+I didn’t want STFO to be another one of those courses that you just buy.

-I was reading all those books, like Blue Ocean Strategy and all that, but it never clicked for me.
-It made me maybe feel tired and lose motivation a little bit.
+I read all those books, like Blue Ocean Strategy and all that, but it never clicked for me.
+It made me feel tired and lose motivation a little bit.

 It might seem like a luxury problem, but it isn’t really.
 It’s just tiresome to constantly every single time to send out a newsletter or record a podcast and ask yourself, “What is it that you’re trying to do?”

-I had a sales call with a lead last week and I could just immediately connect with her on the fact that I know how it feels to be a new marketing leader.
+I had a sales call with a lead last week, and I could just immediately connect with her because I know how it feels to be a new marketing leader.

-I think we’ve got the contract because of it.
+I think we got the contract because of it.

-...to learn a step-by-step repeatable process of how to narrow down my target audience and craft a unique positioning for my segment or niche that I can actually own.
+...to learn a step-by-step repeatable process of narrowing down my target audience and crafting a unique positioning for my segment or niche that I can actually own.

 It ultimately gave me the clarity that I needed.

-You will learn timeless principles of business, psychology, and marketing.
+Learn timeless principles of marketing, branding, psychology, innovation, messaging...
 In other words, the WHY behind the WHAT.